JL-III/Theatria/docs/events-challenges/shrine-quests.md

 1. Finish the action phase in the `/warp mining` world as described in your quest.
 2. Deliver the required item(s) to the Oracle's shrine at `/warp shrine` in The Ark.

 **Note:** The shrine will only accept items after the action phase is completed.
-For help navigating, check out the **Getting Around** section of the wiki.
+For help navigating, check out the [**Getting Around**](../getting-around/README.md) section of the wiki.

 <figure><img src="../../.gitbook/assets/2023-07-18_23.48.31.png" alt="" loading="lazy"><figcaption></figcaption></figure>

 ## Resetting Shrine Quests

-Shrine Quests reset every day at **0:00 UTC**, giving you the opportunity to take on new challenges daily.
+Shrine Quests reset once a day.

 ## Rewards

-Completing both parts of a Shrine Quest earns you **Denarii**, our in-game currency!
+Completing both parts of a Shrine Quest earns you [**Denarii**](../gameplay-features/economy/README.md), our in-game currency!
 It pays to honor the Shrine every day!

 Embark on these exciting quests, Theatrians!
 May your journey be filled with wisdom and prosperity.